-1. REMUNERATION FRAMEWORK
+1. Remuneration Framework

-1.1 Home Group makes remuneration available to those non-executive members of the Home board who wish to draw remuneration, on the basis set out below:
+1.1 Home Group makes remuneration available to those non-executive members of the Home Group Board who wish to draw remuneration, on the basis set out below:

-Home Group Chair £28,000
+Home Group Chair £30,000

 Senior Independent Member £14,500

-All other non-executive Home Board members £11,700
+All other non-executive Home Board members £12,700

-Independent committee members £3,000
+Independent committee members £4,000

-Non-Executive Home Board members who also chair other committees or subsidiaries of Home Group
+Non-Executive Home Board members who also chair other committees of Home Group, an additional £1,000.

-An additional £1,000

-There are four positions on the Home Board reserved for customer board members, two unpaid and two paid on the basis set out above.
+There are two positions on the Home Group Board reserved for Customer Board Members, these are remunerated on the basis set out above.